 “Who are we serving?”

-Over the past year, this question guided our work to develop the first-ever annual report on sexual violence service provision across New Jersey.
+Over the past year, this question guided our work to develop the first annual report on sexual violence service provision across New Jersey.

 Throughout 2019, NJCASA collected data on service provision from New Jersey’s county-based sexual violence programs.
 “Who Are We Serving?
 A Statewide Review of Sexual Violence Services in 2019” uses this data to identify strengths and gaps in the provision of individual and group counseling, hotline services, community outreach, and Sexual Assault Response Team activations.